OpenSpace/OpenSpace-Docs/content/milky-way/stars/star-orbits/index.md

 A panel of the remaining star orbits.
 Clockwise from the top left is the orbit of Barnard's Star (aqua), Kapteyn's Star (white), and the stars Lacaille 9352 (magenta), LSR 1826+3014 (green), LSR J0822+1700 (yellow), and PM J13420-3415 (red) in the bottom left.
 :::

+## Barnard's Star

+Barnard's Star, the fourth-closest star to the Sun, has the highest proper motion of any star in the night sky.
+Edward Emerson Barnard discovered this motion in 1916, observing that it moves 10.3 arcseconds in the sky per year.
+While its path generally remains in the Galactic disk, its radius from the Galactic center varies greatly.

 ## A Halo star